Sri Lankan rupee ends weaker on importer dlr demand

-COLOMBO, April 9 (Reuters) - The Sri Lankan rupee ended marginally weaker on Monday on dollar demand for oil and vehicle imports, but the local currency is expected to bounce back on inflows from inward remittances ahead of the traditional festival this week, dealers said.
+COLOMBO, April 11 (Reuters) - The Sri Lankan rupee closed marginally down on Wednesday on importer dollar demand in light trading ahead of the traditional festival this week, dealers said.

-“From tomorrow onwards, we don’t see much importer demand and the rupee could regain and trade between 155.20/75 range.”

-Another dealer said inward remittances ahead of Saturday’s traditional Sinhala and Tamil New Year could help boost the currency.
+“There was dollar demand from some small banks.
+But the trading volume was very thin and many market players are on leave due to the upcoming new year,” said a currency dealer.

-The central bank governor on Wednesday said if inflation rate can be maintained between 4-5 percent, the depreciation in the rupee would be around 2-3 percent.
+The central bank governor last week said if inflation rate can be maintained between 4-5 percent, the depreciation in the rupee would be around 2-3 percent.

+Sri Lanka is marketing two tranche of sovereign bonds with five-year tranche has indicated at initial price guidance of 6 percent area, and a 10-year tranche at 7 percent area.

+Sri Lanka had planned to raise $2 billion from dollar bonds this year.

-The central bank said that it had so far during the year purchased over $400 million from the domestic foreign exchange market to build up international reserves.
+The central bank has so far during the year purchased over $400 million from the domestic foreign exchange market to build up international reserves.

-Sentiment has improved after Prime Minister Ranil Wickremesinghe survived a no-confidence motion last week.

-Sri Lanka’s central bank unexpectedly cut its key lending rate by 25 basis points on Wednesday, as policy makers sought to revitalise an economy growing at its weakest pace in 16 years.

 Dealers expect pressure on the currency to ease with more inward remittances ahead of the traditional New Year on April 14.